jtauber/termdoc/README.md

 You can **graft** one HTDM under another by using the `graft(prefix, subtree)` method, specifying as `prefix` the document address you want to add the subtree under.
 This is useful if you have an HTDM for, say, a single work by an author, with chapters as documents and you want to incorporate that into a higher-level HTDM of multiple works by the author, or a collection of works by different authors.

+Alternatively you can provide a `prefix` to `load` to load the file under a particular point in the tree.
+This effectively prepends the given `prefix` (plus address separator) to the document IDs.

 The third (count) field in a loaded file can be omitted if the count is 1 and a document ID + term may be repeated with the counts accumulating.

 ### Duplicates Policy